-A request for both the annual timetabling process and the ad hoc phase may - depending on the type of request - be submitted in the following ways:
+A request for both the annual timetabling process and the ad hoc phase can be submitted:

-- a.
-For passenger and other transport, other than freight transport: - Via the Path Coordination System application for international capacity requests (PCS, see Appendix 23, item 4.2).
+- Via the Path Coordination System application for international capacity requests (PCS, see Appendix 23, item 4.2).
 Use of the PCS application is compulsory when requesting Pre-Arranged Paths from the Corridor One-Stop-Shops. - Via the Order Portal (see section 5.3.1 and item 4.1 of Appendix 23).
-By means of an own application via the Common Interface based on TAF/TAP TSI specifications (see section 5.3.1 and item 4.1 of Appendix 23. - By means of a timetable designed in the DONNA application (see section 5.3.1 and Appendix 23, item 4.1). - In another form to be agreed upon with ProRail. - b.
-For freight transport: - Via the Path Coordination System application for international capacity requests (PCS, see Appendix 23, item 4.2).
-Requests for Pre-Arranged Paths at corridor One-Stop Shops require the use of the PCS application. - Via the Order Portal (see section 5.3.1 and item 4.1 of Appendix 23). - By means of an own application via the Common Interface based on TSI TAF/TAP specifications (see section 5.3.1 and item 4.1 of Appendix 23. - In another form to be agreed upon with ProRail.
+By means of an own application via the Common Interface based on TAF/TAP TSI specifications (see section 5.3.1 and item 4.1 of Appendix 23. - By means of a timetable designed in the DONNA application (see section 5.3.1 and Appendix 23, item 4.1). - In another form to be agreed upon with ProRail.